 BLOCK: And a lot has been made of these two wealthy donors.
 John Edwards has denied knowing about these payments.
-How did the prosecution tried to prove him wrong in their closing?
+How did the prosecution try to prove him wrong, in their closing?

 BLOCK: Well, the defense was up next.
 How did they do?
 What did they say?

 TIBERII: Defense attorney Abbe Lowell began his two hours of argument by drawing a line.
 And he said: There is an important difference between a wrong and a crime.
 John Edwards committed an offense against his family, but broke no law.
 He has committed a sin, but no felony.
 He was a bad husband who tried desperately to hide his affair.
 He is not guilty of campaign finance violations.

 The other main thing that Lowell did today was, really continue his assault on the prosecution's key witness, Andrew Young.
 And remember, this is the former Edwards confidant.
 He went into hiding with Edwards' mistress, Rielle Hunter; initially claimed paternity of what we now know as Edward's daughter.
 He was the one who received, and deposited, hundreds of thousands of dollars from those two wealthy donors.

 And evidence has demonstrated that Young kept most of that money.
 It actually went into his family home.
 So Lowell made another effort to point out some of the inconsistencies with Young's testimony, when compared to what other witnesses have said, and also comparing Young to what Young had said differently - in grand jury testimony, and also in interviews with the FBI.
 Overall, Abbe Lowell - this defense attorney - he's right out of a John Grisham novel.
 He's incredibly entertaining to watch in the courtroom.

 BLOCK: And we should mention that that witness, Andrew Young, was granted immunity from prosecution in exchange for his testimony, right?

 TIBERII: Correct.
 That's absolutely correct.